 This wonderful theorem extends a classical theorem of Euclid, which states that there are infinitely many prime numbers.
 Euclid’s statement can be proved quite neatly, if you realise that while the definition of a prime requires it simply not to be divisible by anything except itself and 1, it’s sufficient to check that it’s not divisible by any other prime number (since if a number is divisible by a non-prime, that non-prime itself must have a prime divisor).

 Let’s say there are not infinitely many primes – a trick known as ‘proof by contradiction’.
 Then, Euclid argues, simply multiply together all the prime numbers (which is significantly easier to do if there are finitely many of them), and add 1.
 This new number will not be divisible by any of the numbers you already considered to be prime – if you divide by any of them, you’ll always get a remainder of 1.
-Hence this number must be a prime, which wasn’t on your list already!
+Hence this number must either be a prime number, or have a prime factor, you didn’t already have on your list!
 This is a contradiction, since our list was meant to contain all primes.
 This means our starting assumption – the only real assumption we’ve made, that there are finitely many primes – must be false.
 QED (where the E stands for Euclid).

 Proving Dirichlet’s theorem, however, is not as trivial.
 The proof uses analytic number theory – a branch of number theory which makes use of methods from mathematical analysis – like calculus, and taking infinite limits – to study the integers (whole numbers).
 As Furstenburg says, “[the proof] used a tool called the theory of functions of a complex variable, which on the face of it should have nothing to do with numbers and prime numbers in particular, but it turns out to be very significant.”